 Do you have a great idea that you’d like to transform into a business?
 For many, the bright spark and entrepreneurial spirit is present, but there simply isn’t enough cash to get started.
-Some small businesses only need a small investment to begin their journey, whilst for more involved endeavors, a greater starting fund may be required.
+Some small businesses only need a small investment to begin their journey, whilst for more involved endeavours, a greater starting fund may be required.
 These funds may be through personal savings or loans from organisations such as Orchard Business Finance.

 Using personal savings

 When starting a business, you may not wish to over-complicate the process by having to arrange finance with outside sources.
 Instead, you can use your own personal savings to fund your idea.
 The most important benefit of this approach is that you will be able to retain full control of the business, with no investors to answer to.

 Of course, there still remains a risk.
 If the business does not do as well as expected, you will have to absorb the loss.
 It’s crucial, therefore, not to over-commit your own resources.
 If you cannot afford to channel any more of your personal savings into your business, stop and consider another option; it’s not advisable to jeopardize your entire financial well-being.

 When we think of investors, we might imagine an intimidating figure, taking the reins and stifling creative control, in exchange for a start-up fund.
 In reality, investors are interested in working with you, rather than exerting their power and working against you.